Anna Shechtman

-Anna Shechtman (born 1990/1991) is an American journalist and crossword compiler.
-Shechtman is film editor for the Los Angeles Review of Books, and compiles crossword puzzles for The New Yorker and The New York Times.
+Anna Shechtman (born 1990) is an American critic and crossword constructor.
+Shechtman is an assistant professor of Literatures in English at Cornell University and critic who constructs crossword puzzles for The New Yorker and The New York Times.
+She is an editor-at-large at the Los Angeles Review of Books.

 Early life

 Shechtman grew up in a Jewish family in New York City's Tribeca neighborhood.
-She earned a bachelor's degree from Swarthmore College, and in 2020 received a PhD in English Literature and Film & Media Studies at Yale University.
+She earned her bachelor's degree from Swarthmore College.
+In 2020 she received her PhD in English literature and film and media studies from Yale University.